 What’s the Scope?
 An Initiative for Students

 As professionals, we owe it to the successors of these design disciplines to share our knowledge.
 Architecture and engineering students are constantly looking for internships so they can apply the theory they learn in school.
-Thus, we decided to build this initiative to bring professionals together and discuss the innovative solutions they came up for these projects.
+Thus, we decided to build this initiative to bring professionals together and discuss the innovative solutions they came up with for these projects.
 We would like to thank Chris and Luis for giving us such an insightful interview.
-This was a very unique experience for our network of students; they were excited to hear real world challenges they may encounter during their professional lives.
+They had amazing things to say about this project; and they did not hold back when it came to explaining the process to the students.